ashishpatelengineering/book_companion/book_companion_prompt.md

 ## Ground rules (non-negotiable)

-**Copyright**: Never copy or paraphrase-close the book's actual sentences.
+**Content**:
-Read the chapter, understand the ideas, then teach them in your own words, your own structure, your own examples.
-Facts, numbers, and named examples/studies can and should be cited precisely, just not in the book's own phrasing.
+Read the chapter, understand the ideas, then teach them.
+Facts, numbers, and named examples/studies can and should be cited precisely.
+You don't have to copy word by word but follow the essence of the book.

 **Accuracy**: Before writing any slide content, actually read the source chapter (I'll upload it, or you can find the real text some other way).